- For Students

 - Center For Community

-Many Geneseo landlords or students list available rental units or rooms on the electronic listing, the Off-Campus Housing Registry.
+Many Geneseo landlords or students list available rental units or rooms on the electronic listing, The Housing Registry.
 You must have a Geneseo email address to register for this free service.
 Additionally, some landlords advertise in the local Penny Saver newspaper and the Geneseo student newspaper, The Lamron.
 If you do live in a near-by off campus apartment and have questions about housing conditions, landlords, tenants rights, etc., stop by the office of Fraternal Life and Off Campus Services, College Union 344 (585-245-5968).
 The office is coordinated by the Assistant Dean of Students, Ms. Wendi Kinney.
 The office website can be found here.

 Get your parking sticker before classes begin.
 Buy your parking decal at University Police Parking Services, in Schrader 19 (585-245-5651).
 You'll need to show your vehicle registration when you hand in the parking registration form and fee.
 The parking vehicle registration form can also be downloaded online so you can avoid lines by mailing in your form with a stamped self-addressed envelope.